City Guide for: Cuetzalan, Mexico

 Best Time to Visit

-The best time to visit Cuetzalan is during the dry season, which runs from November to April.
-During these months, you can expect sunny days and pleasant temperatures, ideal for exploring the town and surrounding natural attractions.
-The rainy season, from May to October, can bring heavy downpours and occasional fog, which can make hiking and outdoor activities more challenging.
+The best time to visit Cuetzalan is during the dry season, which runs from **November to April**.
+During these months, you can expect sunny days, pleasant temperatures, and less rainfall, making it ideal for exploring the town and surrounding natural attractions.
+The rainy season, from May to October, can bring heavy downpours and occasional fog, which can impact visibility and outdoor activities.
 However, the rainy season also brings lush greenery and vibrant landscapes.
+Consider visiting during the *Feria del Café* (Coffee Fair) in October for a festive celebration of the region's coffee culture.

 Transportation